Alexisleveque-OC/P8_leveque_alexis/DOC.md

 php bin/console make:entity
 ```

+Control or create some fixtures in __src/DataFixtures/appFixtures.php__ for work in good conditions.

 When your new Entity is created, you must update your database.
 For this enter in console :